 If you have questions about where you should be insured against unemployment, contact Udbetaling Danmark.

 In which country should you apply for unemployment benefit?

-If you are unemployed, you should apply for unemployment benefit in the country in which you live.
+If you are unemployed, you should apply for unemployment benefit in the country where you live.
 This also applies if you have worked in another Nordic country.

-You can read about the regulations for receiving Danish unemployment benefit below.
-If you have worked in Denmark but live in another Nordic country, please see the page dealing with that country where you live for information about receiving unemployment benefit.
+Read about the regulations for receiving Danish unemployment benefit below.
+If you have worked in Denmark but live in another Nordic country, please see the page on the country where you live for information about receiving unemployment benefit.
 (See “Information about unemployment insurance and unemployment benefit in the Nordic countries” at the bottom of this page.)

 What conditions must you meet to be entitled to Danish unemployment benefit if you are an employee or self-employed?

-To be entitled to Danish unemployment benefit, you must meet the conditions listed below.
-These regulations are described in detail at LifeInDenmark.dk.
+To be entitled to Danish unemployment benefit, you must comply with the requirements listed below.
+These regulations are described in detail at borger.dk.